Court Cases Involving Social Media

 The question before this court, therefore, was whether the court must suppress the information obtained from MindSpring, and all that flowed from it, because the government failed to obtain a proper subpoena.

-When Defendant surfed the Internet using the screen name “Blowuinva,” he was not a completely anonymous actor.
+When the defendant surfed the internet using the screen name “Blowuinva,” he was not a completely anonymous actor.
 It is true that an average member of the public could not easily determine the true identity of “Blowuinva.”
-Nevertheless, when Defendant entered into an agreement to obtain Internet access from MindSpring, he knowingly revealed his name, address, credit card number, and telephone number to MindSpring and its employees.
-Defendant also selected the screen name “Blowuinva.”
+Nevertheless, when the defendant entered into an agreement to obtain internet access from MindSpring, he knowingly revealed his name, address, credit card number and telephone number to MindSpring and its employees.

-As this court has found that the MindSpring materials are not so protected, the predicate for this motion to suppress the materials seized from the defendant’s home failed.
+As the court found that the MindSpring materials were not so protected, the predicate for this motion to suppress the materials seized from the defendant’s home failed.
 (Referencing United States v.
 Hambrick, 2000 WL 1062039 (4th Cir.
 2000))

-The court ruled that an Internet subscribers’ First Amendment right to speak anonymously is not enough to bar discovery of their subscriber identity information.
-(By sharing the identity information with the ISP, the subscriber loses his/her reasonable expectation of privacy.
+The court ruled that an internet subscribers’ First Amendment right to speak anonymously is not enough to bar discovery of their subscriber identity information.
+By sharing the identity information with the ISP, the subscriber loses his/her reasonable expectation of privacy.
 (Referencing Cinetel Films, Inc. v.
 Does, 1-1,052, 853 F.Supp.2d 545, 555-56 (2012))

 Employees of the Sheriff’s Department were fired for “liking” a political opponent of the current Sheriff.
-They argued that their firing was a breach of their 1st Amendment rights.
-The trial court found in favor of the Sheriff and ruled that “liking” something on Facebook did not amount to “speech”.
+They argued that their firing was a breach of their First Amendment rights.
+The trial court found in favor of the Sheriff and ruled that “liking” something on Facebook did not amount to “speech.”

-One of the issues in the recent Indiana case of Munster v.
-Groce was whether the plaintiff had exercised due diligence in locating the missing defendant.
-In concluding that the plaintiff had not done his part, the court noted that the plaintiff had neither conducted a public records search nor hired a skip-trace service.
+One of the issues in this case was whether the plaintiff had exercised due diligence in locating the missing defendant.
+In concluding that plaintiff had not done his part, the court noted that the plaintiff had neither conducted a public records search or hired a skip-trace service.

-Moreover (and perhaps more shockingly), the plaintiff hadn’t even done a Google search.
+Moreover (and perhaps more shockingly), the plaintiff had not done a Google search.
 The court seemed to chastise this failure: “[W]e discovered, upon entering “Joe Groce Indiana” into the Google search engine, an address for Groce that differed from either address used in this case, as well as an apparent obituary for Groce’s mother that listed numerous surviving relatives who might have known his whereabouts.”

-If a lawyer fails to properly utilize the internet and social media in legal proceedings and discovery, then an acceptable level of care is not met.
+If a lawyer fails to properly utilize the Internet and social media in legal proceedings and discovery, then an acceptable level of care is not met.
 (Referencing Munster v.
 Grove, 2005 WL 1364662, (Ind.App., June 8, 2005))